 Exercise books are supplied to the pupils by the school at the start of the year.
-Additional exercise books will need to be supplied by the pupil.
 Pupil's work must conform to the following standards:

 - Dates and headings must be used and underlined - A line must be ruled after each day's work - Worksheets must be pasted in - Space must not be wasted - Work must be marked and corrected in pencil - Work must be up-to-date - Diagrams must be neat and labelled correctly - For most work in Mathematics, the page must be divided into two columns. - In Accounting, work is done in pencil and corrected in pen.